 The pathophysiology of HF in DCM includes genetic causes, as well as direct myocardial damage caused by infectious or toxic agents, endocrine and metabolic abnormalities, immune-mediated processes and peripartum cardiomyopathy (PPCM), Figure 2 [1].
 The key morphological alterations underlying the pathophysiology of HF in DCM are summarized in Figure 3.

 A family history can be detected in 30-50% of cases [24] and a genetic determinant in up to 40% of DCM patients [1, 25].
 However, this proportion is probably underestimated due to variability in disease penetrance and clinical presentation.
 To date, more than 60 genes coding for sarcomere proteins, cytoskeleton, nuclear envelope, sarcolemma, ion channels and/or intercellular junction molecules have been implicated in the pathogenesis of DCM [25, 26].
 Amongst the most common is truncating titin mutation, implicated in the pathogenesis of ∼13% and 25% of nonfamilial and familial cases of DCM, respectively [27, 28].
 Most mutations have an autosomal dominant inheritance pattern, but there are also X-linked, autosomal recessive and maternal transmission (i.e. mitochondrial disorders) patterns.
 Routine genetic testing has a relatively low yield (30-35%) and, as yet, few implications for the management of HF in DCM.
 The exceptions are LMNA (lamin A/C) and PLN (phospholamban) genes mutations [29, 30], which confer high risk of arrhythmia and SCD that may lower the threshold for an implantable cardioverter defibrillator (ICD) implantation [31].
-[32][33][34, 35]
+Duchenne muscular dystrophy is a X-linked disorder caused by the absence of a sarcolemmal protein, dystrophin, in the skeletal muscle and the heart, which compromises the link between the cytoskeleton and the extracellular matrix leading to progressive muscle wasting, degeneration of cardiomyocytes and replacement fibrosis [32].
+Myocardial fibrosis is associated with deterioration in LV systolic function and a propensity for adverse outcomes [33].
+HF is one of the major causes of death in patients with Duchenne muscular dystrophy; treatment with perindopril and eplerenone has shown a capacity to slow cardiomyopathy progression [34, 35].

 Viral infection followed by an (auto)immune activation in the myocardium may play a major role in the development of HF in DCM [36].
 Based on small animal studies, a 3-phase model of inflammatory heart muscle disease has been proposed.
 Initially, direct cytotoxic effects can occur within a few days after viral infection (e.g. Enterovirus), leading to myocyte necrosis and activation of host innate (i.e. natural killer cells and macrophages) and acquired (i.e. T lymphocytes) immunity.
 Later, (auto)immune responses can occur in the subacute phase, lasting up to several months.
 An increased activity of effector T lymphocytes has been described, targeting both the virus and cellular components (heat shock proteins, mitochondrial proteins, cardiac myosin etc.) by the mechanism of molecular mimicry [37].
 In addition to inflammatory myocardial damage, autoantibodies directed against the ADP/ATP carrier may contribute to LV dysfunction [38].
 Recently, myocardial inflammation characterized by the presence of cytotoxic perforin-positive T lymphocytes has been shown to predict subsequent deterioration of LV function over the long-term follow-up period [39].
-These pathological processes may cause substantial myocardial cell loss and trigger adverse ventricular remodeling and replacement fibrosis, eventually leading to the development of DCM and HF.
+These pathological processes may cause substantial myocardial cell loss and trigger adverse ventricular remodelling and replacement fibrosis, eventually leading to the development of DCM and HF.
 At the same time, persistent viral genomes have been detected in cardiac tissue without DCM [40], emphasizing the important role of the host response.
 Increased susceptibility to the development of DCM has been linked to upregulation of genes for matrix metalloproteinase-9 and type-1 procollagen in mast cells, which may result in pronounced myocardial inflammation and necrosis, followed by replacement fibrosis [41].